Path Regularization: A Near-Complete and Optimal Nonasymptotic Generalization Theory for Multilayer Neural Networks and Double Descent Phenomenon: Comparison with Existing Results

-This kinds of expression has some features different with us.
-First of all, it works for any predictor $f$, thus regardless of how model and training process is; second, it uses McMirad concentration inequality to relate the left and right sides since loss is 0-1 valued; the third, it uses only the Rademacher complexity of the predictors, doesn't consider any other complexity measures.
+This kind of expression has some features different from ours.
+First, it works for any predictor $f$ regardless of how the model and training process are; second, it uses the McDiarmid concentration inequality to relate the left and right sides since the loss is 0-1 valued; third, it uses the Rademacher complexity of the predictors and does not consider any other complexity measures.

-As we don't require the loss function being bounded, we reply on Talagrand and local Talagrand concentration inequality for overparametrised and underparametrised regimes respectively, instead of McMirad concentration inequality, but the same thing is that we all need to estimate Rademacher complexity required by these concentration inequalities.
-The second essential difference is that we need to estimate empirical error $\mathcal{L}_n$ that highly relies on the optimality of the network estimator; The third one is that we explicitly distinguish between overparametrised and underparametrised regimes since their behavior are quite different, making the error bounds more accurate and predicative of double descent phenomenon.
+Since we do not require the loss function to be bounded, we rely on the Talagrand and local Talagrand concentration inequalities for the overparameterized and underparameterized regimes, respectively, instead of the McDiarmid concentration inequality, but the same thing is that we all need to estimate the Rademacher complexity required by these concentration inequalities.
+The second essential difference is that we need to estimate the empirical error $\mathcal{L}_n$, which highly relies on the optimality of the network estimator.
+The third is that we explicitly distinguish between the overparameterized and underparameterized regimes since their behavior is quite different, making the error bounds more accurate and predictive of the double descent phenomenon.